hshmatsahak/hshmatsahak/README.md

 ### Hi there 👋 I'm Hshmat, a Third Year Engineering Science student at University of Toronto, specializing in the Machine Intelligence :brain: option!

-Currently seeking 12-16 month PEY coop positions starting May 2022
+Currently seeking 12-16 month PEY coop positions starting May or September 2022

 Previous internships:
 - NVIDIA.
 Deep Learning Subteam of Power Team